 The Rapid City Police Department is a progressive department, offering a variety of exciting career opportunities.
 We are regularly seeking energetic, bright, caring people for the police officer testing and selection process.

-- Associate’s degree or at least 64 hours of college credit from an accredited institution; or
+- Associate's degree or a minimum of 64 hours of college credit from an accredited institution; or

 - Four years of certified law enforcement experience; or

 - Four years of active full-time military experience; or

 - An equivalent combination of education and experience.

 In addition, candidates must be at least 21 years of age, a US Citizen, possess a valid driver's license and have not been convicted of a felony crime or serious misdemeanor offense.